 Chhath Puja Rituals and Traditional Performance

 On this occasion, river and pond have been wiped clean out and are crammed by means of the devotee.
 River and pond had been lightened up by the light fixture, plants, and flowers.
 Human beings create their sacred region at the bank of the river to carry out rituals.

 The reverberation of the hymns and songs occur all over the ritual performing vicinity.
 People purified themselves to perform rituals at the festival.
 Every devotee is busy with buying things and getting ready offerings to God.
 A married woman in the family performs all rituals.

 On the first day of Chhath devotees sanctify themselves by taking a bath in the nearby river or pond, wearing new, smooth, and unstitched clothes.
 On this day, devotee prepares for fasting.

-On the second day, they go to close by river and pond worship the rising solar and perform afternoon-long fasting.
+Second day, they go to close by river and pond worship the rising solar and perform afternoon-long fasting.
 Whilst fasting women sing songs associated with Chhath and chanted distinct mantras.
 In the evening, after worshipping setting sun with the aid of offerings; devotee breaks a lengthy afternoon fasting consuming ‘prasad’.